The 7th Privacy Symposium Africa

 Venue: Lagos Marriott Hotel Ikeja

-The Privacy Symposium Africa 2025 Edition will be held at Lagos Marriott Hotel Ikeja.
+The Privacy Symposium Africa 2025 Edition was held at Lagos Marriott Hotel Ikeja.

 Located at 122 Joel Ogunnaike Street in the upscale Ikeja GRA district of Lagos, Lagos Marriott Hotel Ikeja is a contemporary 5-star property that blends modern décor with subtle Nigerian design elements to serve both business and leisure guests.